Skip to main content

 • authorise access to Register data for the purposes of medical or non-medical research, or

-• deny, suspend, revoke, vary or impose conditions upon authorisation to access Register data.
+• deny, suspend, revoke, vary or impose conditions upon an existing authorisation to access Register data.